HIGHLIGHTS-Tennis-Wimbledon day five | Sports-Games

 Eighth seed Karolina Pliskova, one of the four top-10 seeded players left in the women's draw, struck 30 winners in a dominant 6-3 6-3 victory over fellow Czech Tereza Martincova.
 1058 SWIATEK ADVANCES IN 55 MINUTES

-Former French Open champion Iga Swiatek beat Irina-Camelia Begu 6-1 6-0 in 55 minutes to move into the fourth round where she will face either Ons Jabeur or Garbine Muguruza.
+Former French Open champion Iga Swiatek beat Irina-Camelia Begu 6-1 6-0 in 55 minutes to move into the fourth round where she will face Jabeur.
 The seventh seed fired 11 winners while Begu made 25 unforced errors.

 1000 PLAY GETS UNDERWAY Play on the fifth day of Wimbledon began on time under mostly cloudy conditions, with the temperature hovering around 19 degrees Celsius (66.2°F).